TylerLu/Three-Page-Java-Web-App/README.md

 ## Configure MySQL

-1. Create a database "hotel_coupon" in your MySQL instance first.
+1. Create a database "hotel_coupon" in your MySQL instance.
 Please make sure that your MySQL version is 5.7.
 2. Update the application.properties file in the `src/main/resources` folder with the URL, username and password for your MySQL instance.
 The table schema for the hotel coupon objects will be created for you in the database.